Find Affordable College Courses

 4 Yearly Graduations

 University of Alabama in Huntsville is the 12th most popular school in the nation for students seeking a doctor's degree in meteorology.
-The average in-state tuition for full-time undergraduates is $9,730 per year, while in-state graduate students, on average, pay $10,632 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to meteorology majors at UAH.
+Roughly 9,900 attend the school each year.
+The average in-state tuition for full-time undergraduates is $10,120 per year, while in-state graduate students, on average, pay $10,632 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in meteorology from UAH.

 #14